 There’s a fine line between “fixing code” and “rewriting code.”
 Know the difference, and pursue stylistic changes within the framework of a code review, not as a lone enforcer.

-- Team meetings and daily standups have been lifesavers more than ever in my career even though I have not always liked them starting out.
+Personal Reflection: I have not always liked team meetings and daily standups.
+But When I worked as a developer, they were lifesavers.
 It’s always during those sessions that timely feedback can change the tide of a project or code review.
-Document your code and also learn to read documentations for code, software, frameworks etc.
+Document your code and also learn to read the documentation for code, software, frameworks etc.

-- Treat people who know less than you with respect, deference, and patience.
+5th Commandment: Treat people who know less than you with respect, deference & patience.

 Nontechnical people who deal with developers on a regular basis almost universally hold the opinion that we are prima donnas at best and crybabies at worst.
 Don’t reinforce this stereotype with anger and impatience.

-- Today you know it all, tomorrow you do not.
-Most importantly opinions and views matter in the tech space as every idea however small can be the next best solution to a complex, reoccurring or previously failed to solve problem.
+Personal Reflection: Opinions and views often matter a lot in the tech space, as every idea however small can be the next best solution to a complex, reoccurring or previously unsolved problem.

 Be open to it and accept it with a smile.
 Look at each change to your requirements, platform, or tool as a new challenge, not as some serious inconvenience to be fought.

-- Sometimes change is unavoidable and incases you don’t agree with changes, the best approach is to always see the opportunities therein.
+Personal Reflection: Sometimes change is inevitable and just in incases you don’t agree with changes, the best approach is to always see the opportunities therein.

 Knowledge engenders authority, and authority engenders respect — so if you want respect in an egoless environment, cultivate knowledge.